Snorkeling & Water Activities – Costa Maya

 Best Time to Visit

 Morning hours typically offer the calmest water and best visibility.
-Avoid windy afternoons when waves can stir up sand and reduce clarity.
+Wind tends to pick up in the afternoon, which can stir up sand and reduce clarity.
+If snorkeling is your priority, aim to arrive earlier in the day.

 Tips for Visiting